axsaucedo/industrial-airflow/contents.md

 * Focus on improving your "feature space"
     * This is basically how you represent your data
+        * e.g. squares/triangles == area + perimeter

-    * And what features can you get from it
+    * And what other useful features can you get from it
+        * e.g. color, number of corners, etc

 [NEXT]
 <!-- .slide: data-transition="fade-in slide-out" -->